In Korean, the word for “taste” is 맛 (mat).

 Final words

-the spicy kick of tteokbokki or the refreshing taste of naengmyeon, expressing the taste in Korean will enhance your dining experience.
+The spicy kick of tteokbokki or the refreshing taste of naengmyeon, expressing the taste in Korean will enhance your dining experience.

 Food in Korean culture is about more than sustenance—it’s a social experience centered around shared flavors.
 Learning to describe these flavors in the native language adds another dimension to your appreciation.